rswt-rbartlett/cyber-security-framework/2-Implement-appropriate-mitigations/Step-05-Architecture-and-Configuration.md

 ## Install effective endpoint protection
 > [!NOTE]
-> The following guidelines support compliance with the Cyber Essentials **Malware Protection** requirements
+> The endpoint protection guidelines below enable compliance with the Cyber Essentials **Malware Protection** requirements

 Endpoint Protection and Response (EDR) is critical to protecting from ransomware attacks.
 As attacker tactics have developed some anti-virus solutions have become less effective, proving relatively easy to bypass, and failing to detect when an attack is in progress.
 For this reason, I recommend one of the following security solutions in order of preference.
 These recommendations are based on a combination of feedback from Cyber Security Incident Response professionals and contacts in the Insurance sector.
 They are not based on Gartner Magic Quadrant reports (though there is some correlation).